Neurodiversity Resources

 TESTIMONIALS:

 “I learned so much more about my child through these practices.
-I feel like I learned a whole new layer to him and we have connected even deeper.
+We have connected even more deeply.
 My child seems more regulated and focused and therefore more receptive”.

 “Applying the strength-based strategies helps in our home to avoid frustration and pushback.
 Working with what my child enjoys and is comfortable doing makes such a difference.”